Shared Content Block:

 Small-cell lung cancer grows and spreads faster than non-small cell lung cancer.
 About 70% of people with small-cell lung cancer are diagnosed with cancer that has already spread.
 This type of lung cancer responds well to chemotherapy and radiation but is reoccurring in most cases.

 Smoking tobacco is a predominant cause of most lung cancers.
-Importantly, not all people who get lung cancer are smokers or are exposed to secondhand smoke.
-Exposure to radon, air pollution, asbestos, and diesel exhaust, among other chemicals, can cause lung cancers in non-smokers.
+Importantly, not all people who get lung cancer have a history of smoking or are exposed to secondhand smoke.
+Exposure to radon, air pollution, asbestos, and diesel exhaust, among other chemicals, can cause lung cancers in individuals who have not smoked.

 DNA changes or mutations that occur within healthy lung cells can lead to abnormal growth and cancer.
 Cells contain DNA that tells the cell what to do.
 When a cell’s DNA is damaged, cells continue to grow and divide where they aren’t needed by the body.
 This buildup of cells becomes a tumor.

 There are several factors that might increase the chance of developing lung cancer.
 These risk factors include: